 The Doctor of Philosophy in Architecture (Ph.D.) program is for those advanced graduate students who plan to pursue careers in the academic and research fields and/or in the area of advanced professional practice within the domain of architecture.
-The rigor of study required for the Ph.D. degree extends the discipline of advanced research and design beyond the master degree and is oriented toward professional applications and academic advancement.
+The rigor of study required for the Ph.D. degree extends the discipline of advanced research and design beyond the master degree and is oriented toward professional applications and academic scholarship.

-The program requires a comprehensive knowledge of architecture, a deep understanding of its accomplish-
+The program requires a comprehensive knowledge of architecture, a deep understanding of its accomplishments

-An applicant to the doctoral program must hold a profes-sional Master of Architecture degree (M. Arch.) from an NAAB accredited U.S. university or the equivalent.
-Candidates who have not completed the required profes-sional M.Arch. degree may apply for the Master of Architecture program at IIT to fulfill that requirement, as a non-terminal program of studies preparatory for the doctoral program. ments and developments, and critical inquiry that extends its frontiers.
+An applicant to the doctoral program must hold a professional Master of Architecture degree (M. Arch.) from an NAAB accredited U.S. university or the equivalent.
+Candidates who have not completed the required professional M.Arch. degree may apply for either the Master of Architecture or the Master of Science in Architecture program at IIT to fulfill that requirement, as a non-terminal program of studies preparatory for the doctoral program.